rangari-rani/academic-projects-mca/staymate-java-swing/README.md

 ## 📚 About This Project

-Originally created during MCA (2022), this project simulates student allocations, room listings, and amenity tracking.
+Originally created during MCA, this project simulates student allocations, room listings, and amenity tracking.

 While offline and desktop-based, it reflects strong fundamentals in:
 - Swing-based GUI design and form handling